 MCI now offers an exciting new imaging method that allows minimally- invasive image acquisition in vivo and in real time with sub-cellular spatial resolution – the MCI Pryer Endoscopic Objective (abbreviated as MCI Pryer).
-The MCI Pryer is a combined endoscopic objective and is compatible with any fluorescence microscopes, such as current 2P (2 photon) microscopes from Olympus and Nikon.
+The MCI Pryer is a combined endoscopic objective and is compatible with any fluorescence microscopes, such as our CleverScope Motorised Microscope or current 2P (2 photon) microscopes from Olympus and Nikon.
 This state-of-the-art objective allows for deep tissue access and visualisation in anaesthetised animals, awake animals with head fixation and even chronic recordings with our custom-built adaptor.
 If you are involved in 2 photon microscopy and 2 photon imaging then this endoscopic objective may well be perfect for you.

 Image quality: Both types of Pryer lens incorporate Plan Fluoro Achromatic NIR objective.

 Compatibility: The Pryer lens is compatible with all upright fluorescence microscopes including bright field microscopes, confocal, 2P and super resolution microscopes.